felixrieseberg/React-Spreadsheet-Component/readme.md

 var Dispatcher = require('./src/dispatcher');

 Dispatcher.subscribe('cellValueChanged', function (cell, newValue) {
-    // Cell: An array indicating the cell position by row/column, ie: [1,1]
+    // cell: An array indicating the cell position by row/column, ie: [1,1]
     // newValue: The new value for that cell
 })
 ```